jancarlsson/snarklib/README.md

     }

 The neutral element (i.e. zero) is (0, 1, 0) so the check should be that X and Z are zero.
-However, the Edwards curve uses affine coordinate represenation which interchanges X and Y. That makes the neutral element (1, 0, 0).
+However, the Edwards curve uses affine coordinate representation which interchanges X and Y. That makes the neutral element (1, 0, 0).
 So the libsnark code is correct.